segunak/charlotte-third-places/docs/developer-notes.md

 ## Random Information

 * To stop Azurite from writing its logs to undesirable locations I set the `Azurite: Location` in settings to the relative path (starting from the C:\ drive) `/GitHub/charlotte-third-places/azure-function/.azurite` The folder is ignored in the `.gitignore`.
 * Testing locally, if you use `venv` you can get weird networking issues tunneling from the virtual environment to the public internet.
-If you're comfortable with your local environment don't bother with it.
+If you're comfortable with your local environment move to it to overcome some of  that.
 * You need to place any third-party Python libraries in `requirements.txt` so they're installed in the cloud for use during deployments and production execution.
 * Remember to start and stop Azurite for local testing if you're using local storage.
 * See [this page](https://outscraper.com/place-id-feature-id-cid/) for a `google_id` explainer.
 I have found no use for it but it's returned by the Outscraper API.